ExtraCaterpiller/Waste-and-Litter-Detection/README.md

 Another use case of identifying garbage from images or video could be to understand the location of garbage within a city using Google Images and placing it over a map like this: https://glasgow-litter.garyblackwood.co.uk/

-# Dataset
+# Dataset source and review
-We collceted most of the datasets from this repo-'https://github.com/AgaMiko/waste-datasets-review?tab=readme-ov-file'

 All the datasets were uploaded to google drive and then we performed tasks by downloading them o kaggle.

-# Dataset source and review
 ### garbage pile dataset
 This dataset was collceted from this location-'https://universe.roboflow.com/garbage-detection-czeg5/garbage_detection-wvzwv'